AdrianPrendas/Permutate/README.md

 	bats\run_Permutate_java.bat

-2) The project generate the CSV for the count of swaps by algorithm, instead of the time that takes, for the input data
+3) The project generate the CSV for the count of swaps by algorithm, instead of the time that takes, for the input data

-3)see documentation in doc folder
+4) see documentation in the doc folder

 Group: